How to Become a Teacher in Los Angeles

 Step 1: Complete your online application.

-Fill out an online application and provide copies of your current teaching credentials, passing scores on the CBEST and CSET, contact information for professional references during the previous three years, and verification of Highly Qualified status under the No Child Left Behind Act, including relevant test scores, official transcripts, and a resume.
+Fill out an online application and provide copies of your current teaching credentials, passing scores on the state-required educator exams, contact information for professional references during the previous three years, and official transcripts and a resume.

 Step 2: Attend an eligibility interview.